Vmarcelo49/daybreakWidescreen/README.md

 1. Extract the zip contents into the game's folder.
 2. Run `wideMod.exe` found in the [releases](https://github.com/Vmarcelo49/daybreakWidescreen/releases).
-3. Follow the on-screen instructions to set your desired resolution and fullscreen mode.
+3. Follow the on-screen instructions to set your desired resolution and ingame config.

 ## Using the CLI Mode